Varsha620/Varsha620/README.md

 <div>
   <img align="right" src="https://github.com/user-attachments/assets/094168d9-b4c9-4851-8747-d743143cbf13" width="200" hieght="300" />
   <p>👨‍💻 Sup tech-heads!
 Myself a passionate and curious developer who thrives on turning real-world problems into innovative solutions.</p>
-  <p>🐦‍🔥My world is a symphony of creativity and code, where every project is a melody and every challenge a new<br>rhythm to conquer.</p>
+  <p>🐦‍🔥My world is a symphony of creativity and code, where every project is a melody and every challenge a new &nbsp;rhythm to conquer.</p>
   <p>🔥 Music fuels my creativity—whether I'm deep in code or brainstorming the next big idea, my playlist is always on, setting the tempo for my endless curiosity.</p>
   <p>🤯 I believe in building projects that make an impact, learning relentlessly, and enjoying every step of the journey.
 Let's collaborate and create something extraordinary!</p>
   <p><strong>Tech, music, and problem-solving—my kind of harmony 🧘‍♂️.</strong></p>